Updating from v1.X to v2.X#

 such as previewing or hand editing, because the editor

-package was in charge of a lot of magic and initialization, making your life
+package handled a lot of magic and initialization, making your life

 easier, at the cost of initializing some complex modules like pygame